OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 License
 -------
 This document is published under a Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/deed.en_US).
-Parts of this document has been adopted from the [Open Source Hardware Definition](http://freedomdefined.org/OSHW).
+Parts of this document has been adopted from the [Open Source Hardware Definition](http://freedomdefined.org/OSHW) / [Open Source Definition](http://opensource.org/osd-annotated).

 ### Introduction